 Apparent separations of less than 5° among bright planets and stars are posted, if greater than 10° from the Sun.
-The planets’ solar oppositions and conjunctions are shown, as are the greatest eastern and western elongations from the Sun for Mercury and Venus.
+The solar longitudinal oppositions and conjunctions of the planets and Vesta are shown, as are the greatest eastern and western direct elongations from the Sun for Mercury and Venus.

 The posted solar and lunar eclipses, may or may not be visible in Chicagoland.
 All lunar occultations at least 10° from the Sun of bright planets and first magnitude stars are posted.
 Those for which at least the immersion or emersion is visible during nighttime from Chicagoland are tagged with the letters Chgo, even for stars as dim as magnitude +4.00.

 The rising and setting times for the Sun, Moon and planets are ideally for northwest suburban Chicago, but should remain correct within a minute or two for all of Chicagoland.
 For each planet, only its rising or setting occurs at night, and that is the one listed.
 The planetary risings and settings are shown for odd numbered dates; averaging the times on either side should be sufficient for even numbered dates.